-After posting this, a friend sent me this piece from The Boston Globe: Why some people of color say they won’t wear homemade masks By Fernando Alfonso III, CNN
+After posting this, a friend sent me this piece from The Boston Globe: Additional articles that you may want to reflect on: Black Miami doctor handcuffed while helping homeless during pandemic By Cynthia Silva Why some people of color say they won’t wear homemade masks By Fernando Alfonso III

 And it came to pass, that the Teacher had been giving instruction for about 2 hours when some of her apprentices came up to her and said, “Teacher, the people have come to us and said that they need a potty break.
 But they do not have any tissue or hand sanitizer.
 What should we … More The Cleansing of the Multitudes (A Parable)